-Good understanding of theories of failure are imperative in design of civil structures or mechanical equipments.
-This lecture will give you a conceptual introduction to theories of failure.
+A good understanding of theories of failure are imperative in the design of civil structures or types of mechanical equipment.
+This lecture will give you a conceptual introduction on the theories of failure.
 So sit back and Enjoy

-In materials also we can apply the same concept of weight lifter failure theory.Here material will undergo a simple force test(simple tension test), so one can determine what's the maximum load capability material has got.
-Now we will assume that in a complex loading condition also material has same capability.
-This assumption forms backbone of Failure theories.Concepts of Simple tension test and Principal stresses are main 2 prerequisites to understand Failure theories effectively.
+In materials also we can apply the same concept of weight lifter failure theory.Here material will undergo a simple force test(simple tension test), so one can determine what's the maximum load capability the material has.
+Now, we will assume that in a complex loading condition also, the material has the same capability.
+This assumption forms the backbone of Failure theories.Concepts of Simple tension test and Principal stresses are the main 2 prerequisites to understand the Failure theories effectively.

 Simple Tension Test

-In Simple tension test material is pulled from both the ends,elongation of material(strain) with respect to load is noted.
+In Simple tension test material is pulled from both the ends, the elongation of material(strain) with respect to the load is noted.
 From such an observation one can easily determine maximum strength of the material.
 For ductile material upper yield point is considered to be maximum strength of material, while for brittle material it is taken as ultimate strength of the material.
-From maximum strength value of material values of various other parameters can easily be calculated.Simple tension graph and upper yield point value for a ductile material case is shown in figure below.
+From the maximum strength value of the material, values of various other parameters can easily be calculated.Simple tension graph and upper yield point value for a ductile material case is shown in the figure below.

-Just by looking name of the theory you will be able to formulate condition of failure in an actual case, if your concept of STT and Principal stresses are clear.
+The interesting thing in the Failure theories is that, just by looking at the name of the theory you will be able to formulate condition of failure in an actual case.
+Just make sure that your concept of STT and Principal stresses are clear.
 The theories along with its usability is given below.